RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ia/ia-2.6.md

 ---
 x-trestle-set-params:
-  ia-02.06_odp.01:
+  ia-2.6_prm_1:
     values:
-  ia-02.06_odp.02:
-    values:
-  ia-02.06_odp.03:
-    values:
-sort-id: ia-02.06
 x-trestle-global:
   sort-id: ia-02.06
 ---

-# ia-2.6 - \[Identification and Authentication\] Access to Accounts —separate Device
+# ia-2.6 - \[Identification and Authentication\] Network Access to Privileged Accounts - Separate Device

 ## Control Statement

-Implement multi-factor authentication for {{ insert: param, ia-02.06_odp.01 }} access to {{ insert: param, ia-02.06_odp.02 }} such that:

-- \[(a)\] One of the factors is provided by a device separate from the system gaining access; and

-- \[(b)\] The device meets {{ insert: param, ia-02.06_odp.03 }}.
+The information system implements multifactor authentication for network access to privileged accounts such that one of the factors is provided by a device separate from the system gaining access and the device meets {{ insert: param, ia-2.6_prm_1 }}.

-## Control guidance

-The purpose of requiring a device that is separate from the system to which the user is attempting to gain access for one of the factors during multi-factor authentication is to reduce the likelihood of compromising authenticators or credentials stored on the system.
-Adversaries may be able to compromise such authenticators or credentials and subsequently impersonate authorized users.
-Implementing one of the factors on a separate device (e.g., a hardware token), provides a greater strength of mechanism and an increased level of assurance in the authentication process.

-## Control assessment-objective
+## Control Objective

+Determine if:

-multi-factor authentication is implemented for {{ insert: param, ia-02.06_odp.01 }} access to {{ insert: param, ia-02.06_odp.02 }} such that one of the factors is provided by a device separate from the system gaining access;
+- \[IA-2(6)[1]\] the information system implements multifactor authentication for network access to privileged accounts such that one of the factors is provided by a device separate from the system gaining access;

-multi-factor authentication is implemented for {{ insert: param, ia-02.06_odp.01 }} access to {{ insert: param, ia-02.06_odp.02 }} such that the device meets {{ insert: param, ia-02.06_odp.03 }}.
+- \[IA-2(6)[2]\] the organization defines strength of mechanism requirements to be enforced by a device separate from the system gaining network access to privileged accounts; and

+- \[IA-2(6)[3]\] the information system implements multifactor authentication for network access to privileged accounts such that a device, separate from the system gaining access, meets organization-defined strength of mechanism requirements.